Fabzamm/Sentiment-Analysis-for-Maltese/README.md

-## `Annotation Website/`
+## `Annotation Website/` Directory

-This folder contains a simple PHP- and JavaScript-based web platform used for manually annotating Maltese-language sentences with sentiment labels.
+This folder contains a simple PHP and JavaScript-based web platform used for manually annotating Maltese-language sentences with sentiment labels.

 ### Functionality